dagood/source-build/Documentation/planning/arcade-powered-source-build/README.md

 Then, working from the bottom (leaves) upward (towards Core-SDK), more repos should consume and produce source-built intermediates in their official builds.
 When this completes, each repo only needs to build itself.
+See [incremental-official.md] for more details about this process.

 It is possible to instead only implement official source-build in a handful of repos.
-This segments the build into chunks.
-Each chunk has one "owner" repo, where all repos in the chunk are upstream from the owner.
-The owner repo would be responsible for building all repos in the chunk and uploading the intermediates from each one.
-Each chunk needs to always be internally coherent, to ensure all repos that end up in the SDK have source-built intermediates available.
-This requires establishing stricter coherency in the Microsoft build to match source-build, slowing down dependency uptake in some cases.

-I don't expect onboarding to be very difficult once the functionality is in Arcade, so I think we should avoid the chunk approach.
-It may also be infeasible to require the Microsoft build to be more coherent.
+This segments the build into chunks, which must be coherent.
+This idea is discussed in [incremental-official-chunked.md], and is not recommended.

 > Note: some constituent repos aren't maintained by Microsoft, so it isn't
 > feasible to add them directly to this flow.
 We could fork them and set up a